ChrisVladimirov/MySQL/README.md

 # MySQL
-Solutions for the Tasks and Assignments in the MySQL_January_2022 course the Software University.
+Solutions for the Tasks and Assignments in the MySQL_January_2022 course at the Software University.